 Rudin’s current writing projects include the original pilot Starring Chloe Fisher, a recipient of a 2016 Will and Jada Smith Family Foundation award and a second rounder at the 2016 Austin Film Festival.
 Her pilot Lucy in the Sky, is a recipient of the 2016 Sloan Foundation Writing Award and the 2017 Fusion Film Festival award.
 Full-length plays include My Goddamn Bat Mitzvah and Beautiful Pasadena.
-She is an MFA Candidate in Dramatic Writing at NYU, expected graduation May 2017.
+She received her MFA in Dramatic Writing at NYU in May 2017.

 Rudin is a proud member of New York Women in Film and Television and the Casting Society of America.
 She is a graduate of the University of Wisconsin - Madison.
 For more information on casting services and projects, visit www.jenrudin.com and @RudinJen.